wtsanshou/Coding/README.md

 * <a href="DataStructure/LinearStructure/LinearList/LC143ReorderList.md">LC143.
 Reorder List</a>
 * <a href="DataStructure/LinearStructure/LinearList/LC138CopyListWithRandomPointer.md">LC138.
 Copy List with Random Pointer</a>
 * <a href="DataStructure/LinearStructure/LinearList/LC61RotateList.md">LC61.
 Rotate List</a>
+* <a href="DataStructure/LinearStructure/LinearList/LC876MiddleOfTheLinkedList.md">LC876.
+Middle of the Linked List</a>

 >>### 2.1.2 Stack